-For eating out in Voe there is the Pierhead bar and restautrant which is within walking distance and in Brae there is Drumquin, Busta House, Frankies fish and chips, Mid Brae Inn and the TAJ Tandoori take away.
+For eating out in Voe there is the Pierhead bar which is within walking distance from the chalets, in Brae there is Drumquin, Moorfield Hotel, Busta House Hotel, Brae Hotel, Frankies fish and chips, Mid Brae Inn and the Taste of China take away.

 In August there are the three main Agricultural shows, Voe, Cunningsburgh in the South Mainland and Walls in the West Mainland, the Voe Show is held on the first Saturday in August and all the shows make a good family day out.